Adversarially Regularized Autoencoders: Methods and Architectures

-Our baselines utilize a standard autoencoder (AE) and the cross-aligned autoencoder \citep{Shen2017} for transfer.
-Note that in both our ARAE and standard AE experiments, the encoded code from the encoder is normalized to lie on the unit sphere, and the generated code is bounded to lie in $(-1,1)^n$ by the $\tanh$ function at output layer.
-We additionally experimented with the sequence VAE introduced by \cite{bowman2015generating} and the adversarial autoencoder (AAE) model \citep{Makhzani2015} on the SNLI dataset.
-However despite extensive parameter tuning we found that neither model was able to learn meaningful latent representations---the VAE simply ignored the latent code and the AAE experienced mode-collapse and repeatedly generated the same samples.
-The Appendix \ref{app:exp} includes detailed descriptions of the hyperparameters, model architecture, and training regimes.
+We further compare our approach with a standard autoencoder (AE) and the cross-aligned autoencoder \citep{Shen2017} for transfer.
+In both our ARAE and standard AE experiments, the encoder output is normalized to lie on the unit sphere, and the generator output is bounded to lie in $(-1,1)^n$ by the $\tanh$ function at output layer.

+Note, learning deep latent variable models for text sequences has been a significantly more challenging empirical problem than for images.
+Standard models such as VAEs suffer from optimization issues that have been widely documented.
+We performed experiments with recurrent VAE, introduced by \cite{bowman2015generating}, as well as the adversarial autoencoder (AAE) \cite{Makhzani2015}, both with Gaussian priors.
+We found that neither model was able to learn meaningful latent representations---the VAE simply ignored the latent code and the AAE experienced mode-collapse and repeatedly generated the same samples.\footnote{However there have been some recent successes training such models, as noted in the related works section} Appendix \ref{app:exp} includes detailed descriptions of the hyperparameters, model architecture, and training regimes.